-To qualify for the minimum investment amount (currently $500,000), the investor must invest in a project that falls within a rural or high-unemployment targeted employment area (TEA).
-For projects outside these areas, the required investment amount is $1 million.
+To qualify for the minimum investment amount (currently $900,000), the investor must invest in a project that falls within a rural or high unemployment targeted employment area (TEA).
+For projects outside these areas, the required investment amount is $1.8 million.

 Investors can meet these requirements through direct or regional center investments.
 Investing in a regional center project is a popular choice, as these often qualify for the minimum investment amount and require limited managerial input, which simplifies the immigration process.

 To begin the EB-5 visa process, the applicant must file Form I-526 with United States Citizenship and Immigration Services (USCIS).

 What are the causes of visa backlogs?

 The simple answer is that demand exceeds supply—the number of applications USCIS has received exceeds the number of visas available.
 The overall limit for the number of EB-5 visas is 10,000 per year.
 A per-country limit of 700 typically applies, although the visas left over, or those that have not been taken up by countries for which demand is low, are assigned to countries with higher demand at the end of each fiscal year.
 The fiscal year runs from October 1 to September 30.